jwt2706/3DPathfindingVisualizer/README.md

 - find shortest possible path
 - increase transparency of blocks that are in the way of the camera
 - maybe ability to toggle visibility of some blocks
+- throw message if the maze is impossible (which can happen since the generation is random)
+- fix bugs